 The Expat: The owner co-authored a book on Southern cocktails.

 The Globe: British-inspired “pub” downtown.
 Decent beer on tap and good space.
-Haven’t eaten there.
+Haven’t eaten anything other than snacks there.
+The snacks were tasty.

 Hi-Lo Lounge: Haven’t drunk there except one time at a gig.
 But it seems like a good place.
-The food is good.
+The food is solid.
 (See “Lunch” below.)

 The Lark: Excellent wine in a lovely space.
 On Prince Street.